AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-adobe-campaign/partthree.md

 The following is the code for fetching and returning profile information from ACS.

-In line 61 we fetch the ACS profile details based on the email id of the AEM user.
+In line 68 we fetch the email id of the AEM user.
 The profile details are fetched by making a REST call to Adobe Campaign Standard.
 From the fetched profile details, XML document is constructed in a manner that is understood by AEM Forms.
 The input stream of this document is returned for consumption by AEM Forms.

 ```java {.line-numbers}
 package aemforms.campaign.core;